Mahmud-Kandawala/Theatre-Seats-Calculator/README.md

 Great, You got 1 adult tickets for $8 and 4 child tickets for $20 so your total is $28 Remaining seats: Hall 295 Mezzanine 95
 ```

+## Development

+The code was developed using Python.
+100% of the code written belongs to me.

+## Testing

+The test for this project is in `calculator.py`.
+The test will run automatically whenever you hit the "run the program".